 Keeping track of customers, prospects and competitors lets you adjust your sales and marketing plans to stay ahead of that change.
 And while your sales team may be unmatched in experience and expertise, they still rely on accurate and up-to-date information.
 It’s how they score high-quality leads and cultivate profitable relationships.

-The best sales territory plans use customer and market data to drive decision-making.
-Instead of relying on guesswork or personal experience, sales managers can use evidence.
+The best sales territory plans use data from existing customers and your wider target market to drive decision-making.
+Instead of relying on guesswork or personal experience to fill your sales funnel, you use real, hard evidence.

-For example, managers can use sales territory data to identify struggling regions.
+For example, a sales manager can use sales territory data to identify struggling regions.
 If an area consistently under performs, you can dig into the numbers to figure out why.

 Whatever the reason, a data-rich sales territory plan can help tease out the actionable insights hidden in your data.